 - above-ground pools

 - on-ground pools

 - hot tubs

-Please read the ABCs of Installing a Pool or Spa for more detailed information.
+Please read the ABCs of Pools and Spas for more detailed information.

 Before Submitting an Application

 Detailed code review will not begin until application submittals have been deemed complete by customer service staff.
 It is important that all required information is submitted for a project, and it is the applicant’s responsibility to be informed on the prerequisites below:

 - Contact zoning staff at 919-996-2492 or email@example.com to discuss the specifics of your in-ground pool project and general zoning standards relating to walls and/or fences before you begin.